-If you want to rollback an executed delete statement, you must contact Arm Treasure Data technical support and provide the jobID of the job that contained the executed Presto delete.
+If you want to rollback an executed delete statement and recover deleted data, you must contact Arm Treasure Data technical support and provide the jobID of the job that contained the executed Presto delete.
 In many cases, you can undo a delete statement.
 However, certain situations prevent the rollback of Presto delete statements.

 - When new partitions have been deleted by another DELETE statement.